Helias/Telegram-DMI-Bot/README.md

 This open-source software is published under the GNU General Public License (GNU GPL) version 3.
 Please refer to the "LICENSE" file of this project for the full text.

 ###Credits
-This project is made possible thanks to the contributions of Stefano Borzì (Helias), Adriano Ferraguto (adrianoferraguto) and Luca Cavallaro (lucacavallaro).
+This project is made possible thanks to the contributions of [Stefano Borzì](https://github.com/Helias), [Adriano Ferraguto](https://github.com/adrianoferraguto) and [Vincenzo Filetti](https://github.com/veeenz).